zammad/zammad-documentation/migration/freshdesk.rst

 .. warning:: **🥸 To be or not to be**

-  Ensure to retrieve the API key with an **full administrator** account.
+  Ensure to retrieve the API key with a **full administrator** account.
   Less privileged users will end in a broken migration.

 .. _create an API key: